parvathy-j/LinearRegression/README.md

 Comparing both implementations reinforced how modern ML frameworks abstract and optimise core mathematical operations.

 ---
+## User Interface (Blazor)

+- In addition to the console-based implementations, this project also includes a Blazor Server web interface that allows the linear regression model to be used interactively through a browser.

+- The Blazor UI:

+- Provides a simple input field for users to enter an X value

+- Calls the shared ModelTrainer logic from the Core library

+- Displays the predicted Y value in real time

+- Reuses the same trained model used by the console application

+- This demonstrates how the machine learning logic can be cleanly separated from the user interface and reused across different application types without duplication.

+- The UI serves as a practical demonstration of how a machine learning model can be exposed to end users in a real application.
 ##  How to Run

 ### Prerequisites